htcondor/htcondor/docs/version-history/lts-versions-23-0.rst

 ..
 HTCondor version 23.0.19 released on Month Date, 2024.

-- HTCondor version 23.0.19 planned release date is to be determined.
+- HTCondor version 23.0.19 planned release date is December 26, 2004..

 New Features: